Salt & Wind Travel

 June Lake Loop

 One of the best Highway 395 attractions is right off the road as a detour.
-If you have time, you can take this 12-mile detour called June Lake Loop.
+If you have time, drive this 12-mile detour called June Lake Loop.

-You’ll loop around the lake with beautiful mountain views, pulling over every few seconds to get more pictures of the breathtaking scenery as you pass June, Gull, Grant, and Silver Lakes.
+You’ll loop around the lake with beautiful mountain views.
+Plan on pulling over every few seconds to get pictures of the breathtaking scenery as you pass June, Gull, Grant, and Silver Lakes.
 In the fall, this is one of the best places for fall foliage in the Eastern Sierra.

-In the winter, head to June Mountain for some easy skiing for the whole family.
-And, if the full road is open, be sure to stop in the town of June Lake for a bite at June Pie for New York-style pizza or to sip on local craft beer at June Lake Brewery.
+Head to June Mountain for easy winter skiing for the whole family.
+And, if the full road is open, be sure to stop in the town of June Lake for a bite at June Pie for New York-style pizza or to sip on local craft beer at June Lake Brewery

 Yosemite National Park Via Tioga Pass